 It also attracts other wildlife, including alligators, iguanas, turtles, raccoons, insects, and otters.
 Like the human visitors, the wildlife is free to come and go.

-It’s a popular place among bird watchers, wildlife photographers, walkers, and nature lovers.
+It’s one of the popular Delray Beach activities among bird watchers, wildlife photographers, walkers, and nature lovers.
 There’s a great educational element as well, through the signage describing birds in each micro-ecosystem or outlining the importance of water conservation.

-The car parking is off of Jog Road, and the entrance to the boardwalk is free.
+The car parking is off of Jog Road, and the entrance to this Delray Beach boardwalk is free.

 Delray Municipal Beach